Home Vancouver Waterparks and Water Slides

 The Bridal Falls and Cultus Lake water parks are both located in the Fraser Valley, so closest to places like Abbotsford, Chilliwack, Harrison Hot Springs, Maple Ridge and Langley.
 Bridal Falls is at the base of a large beautiful mountain range, and Cultus Lake is at the edge of a forest, yet not far from a popular lake.

-Big Splash, meanwhile, is located in Tsawwassen, so closest for people in Delta and Richmond, or folk traveling to or from the nearby BC Ferries‘ terminal.
+Big Splash, meanwhile, is located in Tsawwassen, so closest for people in Delta and Richmond, or for people traveling to or from the nearby BC Ferries‘ terminal.
 The water park is in a flat, open area across the street from a major shopping mall.

-For most other folk in the Lower Mainland, the different venues require between a 30-minute and 2-hour drive to get to, which is arguably worth doing for families with kids on hot summer days.
+For most other people in the Lower Mainland, the different venues require between a 30-minute and a two-hour drive to get to, which is arguably worth doing for families with kids on hot, summer days.

 Below is additional background information about each of the three different water slide parks.